 The equal employment opportunity plan should ensure equal opportunities for employment and employment conditions.
 The equal employment opportunity plan (EEO) should be based on an annual analysis of the agency's present employment policies, practices, and procedures relevant to their effective impact on the employment and utilization of all employees (i.e., includes non-sworn employees).
 The EEO plan, which may be produced in the form of a written directive, may contain such provisions as: (1) a strongly worded statement from the agency's CEO that it is agency policy to ensure that all individuals should be given equal opportunity for employment, regardless of race, sex, creed, color, age, religion, national origin, or physical impairment; (2) a procedure for filing complaints relating to EEO; and (3) specific action steps that the agency should take to ensure equal employment opportunity is a reality, such as advertising as an "equal opportunity employer" or providing applications or testing processes at decentralized, easily accessible locations.
-The policies related to sexual harassment in the workplace may also be incorporated into the agency's overall FFO effort.
+The policies related to sexual harassment in the workplace may also be incorporated into the agency's overall EEO effort.

 - 4.3 The agency shall have a written directive requiring that all elements of the selection process for all sworn personnel be administered, scored, evaluated, and interpreted in a uniform manner.
-The process for sworn personnel shall include: - g. medical examination, including drug screening - h. psychological screening - i. oral interview - j. background investigation; and - k. testing for deception (e.g. polygraph, voice stress analyzer, etc.).
+The process for sworn personnel shall include: - a. medical examination, including drug screening - b. psychological screening

+- c. oral interview

+- d. background investigation; and

+- e. testing for deception (e.g. polygraph, voice stress analyzer, etc.).

 Operational elements of the selection process including time limits, oral instructions, practice problems, answer sheets, and scoring formulas should be clearly set forth and carried out identically for all candidates.
 Failure to do so may preclude validation of the process and make the agency susceptible to legal challenges.
+(Agencies should follow POST guidelines and/or any applicable guidelines from their HR Department when dealing with the elements of the selection process.
+Certain elements of this standard would not apply to a newly elected sheriff, appointed police chief or other high-ranking officers being hired from another agency).